annafatkina/test-task-led/README.md

-# test-task-led
+# Test task: LED server

 ## TcpServer

 is a server associated with a LED.
-It processes and response to clients requests or prints an error to the command line if the given request can't be processed.
+It processes and responses to clients requests or prints an error to the command line if the given request can't be processed.
 After any change (any 'set' request) it reprints LED state to the command line.